Do Ghosts Really Exist?

 In theory, billions of ghosts potentially exist because billions of human beings have “lost” their bodies through death.
 Strictly speaking, these disembodied souls are not ghosts because they have never become discernible to any living people.
 Only those few souls whose presence is seen or felt by others are truly ghosts.
 And their existence is plausible.
 But here we must proceed with great caution.

 The Old Testament also has a few ghost stories.
-The most famous one is in 1 Samuel 28:8–20.
+The most famous one is in I Samuel 28:8-20.
 Here the inspired writer tells how King Saul met with the ghost of the prophet Samuel.
-In 2 Maccabees 15:1–16, you can read about the encounter between Judas Maccabeus, the great Jewish patriot, and the ghost of Onias, the dead high priest.
-These Old Testament laws and stories affirm that the people of Israel believed that human souls survive after death and can have contact with the living, at least occasionally.
+In 2 Maccabees 15:1:16, you can read about the encounter between Judas Maccabeus, the great Jewish patriot, and the ghost of Onias, the dead high priest.

-According to Saint Thomas (Summa Theologica, Suppl., Q. 69, art.
-3.), the souls of the dead who are in heaven can indeed manifest themselves to the living on their own initiative.
+According to Saint Thomas, the souls of the dead, who are in heaven, can indeed manifest themselves to the living on their own initiative.
 Such appearances, however, are not “hauntings” meant to terrify or tease people.
 Rather, these saintly apparitions occur only to bring comfort and encouragement, never fear.
-And remember, “saint” means anyone who dwells with God, not just those officially declared “saints” by the Church.
+And remember “saint” means anyone who dwells with God, not just those officially declared “saints” by the Church.
+In light of this, it is theoretically possible for loved ones, like deceased grandparents or children (even babies), to become sensibly discernible to us.
+While such occurrences may be rare, there is no reason to rule them out.
+In a sense, these spirits are “ghosts” but they are benign, even loving.

 Saint Thomas gives two reasons: first, as a warning; and second, to seek spiritual assistance from the living in the form of prayer or good deeds to advance the dead person toward fulfillment in God.
-The ghosts or “non-saints” may annoy people, but they can never harm them.
+The ghosts or “non-saints” may annoy people but they can never harm them.

 Of course, one can read somewhat credible stories about destructive “hauntings,” but Saint Thomas always insisted that these “ghosts” were definitely not the souls of dead people, but something else, most likely demons masquerading as ghosts.

-This brief exploration about ghosts leads us to a very positive point: the spiritual bonds between the living and dead, especially those who love one another, are deep, unbreakable, and mysterious because they are rooted in the Body of Christ, which embraces the living and dead.
-We have nothing to fear, for God governs all things — including “ghosts” — with wisdom and love.
+This brief exploration about ghosts leads us to a very positive point: The spiritual bonds between the living and dead, especially those who love one another, are deep, unbreakable, and mysterious because they are rooted in the Body of Christ, which embraces the living and dead.
+We have nothing to fear, for God governs all things – including “ghosts” – with wisdom and love.

 Avatar photo